yosuarichel/final-web-ii/README.md

 # final-web-ii
-Final Web II
+Final Web II \n
-Just collection of my Collage projects
+Just collection of my Collage projects \n
-Unstable script and have a lot of bugs
+Unstable script and have a lot of bugs \n
 Please modified to a stable script